At Immanuel we believe that we are

 ‘All God’s Children’

-At our last Statutory Inspection of Anglican Schools (SIAS) our distinctiveness and effectiveness as a Church of England School was judged to be ‘good with outstanding features’
+At our last Statutory Inspection of Anglican Schools (SIAMS) in 2016 our distinctiveness and effectiveness as a Church of England School was judged to be ‘outstanding’.

 The school through its distinctive Christian character is ‘outstanding’ at meeting the needs of all learners.

-Being a Church School also means we have a Chaplaincy as an integral part of the College.
-This Chaplaincy presently consists of two chaplains plus local volunteers.
-The Chaplaincy helps with student support and running lunchtime clubs.
-The Chaplains are always available for all members of the College Community – whether students, staff or parents/family.
-It is also in partnership with the RE department.
+Being a Church Academy also means we have a Chaplaincy as an integral part of the College.
+The Chaplaincy presently consists of a chaplain, a youth worker, an experienced teacher who is our lay chaplain, a youth pastor plus local volunteers.
+The Chaplaincy helps with student and staff support as well as running lunchtime clubs and Chapel activities.
+The Chaplaincy is always available for all members of the College Community – whether students, staff or parents/family.
+It works out from the Chapel and the Sanctuary.